 - 1 cup pecans roughly chopped and toasted

-- 4 ounces or about 1 cup, crumbled queso fresco, añejo or cotija
+- 4 ounces (about 1 cup) crumbled queso fresco or añejo or cotija

-- ground cinnamon optional, to sprinkle on top
+- Pinch ground cinnamon to sprinkle on top (optional)

 - In a medium sauce pan, pour the water and set it over medium high heat.
 Once it comes to a simmer, add the grated piloncillo, cinnamon and cloves, reduce heat to medium and simmer for about 25 minutes, until it has all dissolved and has a light syrup consistency.
 Turn off the heat and remove the cinnamon and cloves.

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees Fahrenheit.
 Brush the bread slices with unsalted butter.
 Place in a baking sheet and into the oven.
 Bake for 12 to 15 minutes or until golden.

-- Butter a 9x13 casserole.
+- Butter a 9x13 casserole or baking dish.
 Place a layer of bread in the bottom covering the entire surface.
 Cover with the banana slices, prunes and pecans.
 Pour half the syrup on top.
 Add another layer of bread, pour the remaining syrup on top and sprinkle the crumbled cheese.
 Sprinkle with cinnamon if desired.